Intelsat 708: Launch and the subsequent failure

-The launch was planned for 2:51 on 15 February 1996.
-However, the launch was delayed to 3:00, a "luckier" number.
-The countdown began around 2:56, with the launch window opening at 2:51.
-The launch was being broadcast on CCTV and the live feed from the launch pad was being transmitted at the headquarters of Space Systems/Loral.
+The launch was planned for 02:51 on 15 February 1996 (18:01 the preceding day UTC), before being moved to 03:00 as this was seen to be a "luckier" number.
+The launch window opened at 02:51 and the countdown began around 02:56.
+The launch was being broadcast on CCTV-1 in China and the live feed from the launch pad was being transmitted to the headquarters of Space Systems/Loral.
+Lift-off occurred at 03:01:07, and only two seconds later the rocket unexpectedly began to incline toward the east.

-The umbilical swing arms eventually opened, and at 3:01 AM (19:01 Beijing time), the Long March 3B with the Intelsat 708 satellite aboard began rising into the air, only to start inclining to the East just 2 seconds into lift-off.
 The rocket flew over the umbilical tower and started turning horizontal in the air while flying towards the residential area of XSLC.
 22 seconds later, the rocket was remotely detonated; seconds later, it hit a hillside and its propellant ignited into a massive explosion.

-The shockwave of the explosion destroyed windows in nearby buildings and in the Technical Centre of XSLC, where American engineers were observing the launch from.
-American employees were kept inside a warehouse in the Technical Center of XSLC, with the air conditioning turned off and safety equipment given to the American engineers, until 6 AM, when a bus arrived to the Technical Center to take the engineers back to Xichang.
+The shockwave of the explosion destroyed windows in nearby buildings and in the Technical Center of XSLC, where American engineers were observing the launch.
+The Americans were kept inside a warehouse in the Technical Center, with the air conditioning turned off and safety equipment given to them, until 06:00, when a bus arrived at the Technical Center to take the engineers back to Xichang.
+The incident resulted in the deaths of at least six people.

 Aftermath

+Part of the wreckage, a solar panel, is now on display at Buck's Restaurant.

 American engineers that were still at XSLC were gathered up and tasked with collecting satellite debris that was scattered all around the area after the blast, for it to be shipped back to the US and to prevent the Chinese from collecting sensitive components.
 It was later determined that encryption devices were not recovered from the crash site.
 However the satellite was surprisingly intact even after the explosion.

 The nature and extent of the damage still remain a subject of dispute.
 The Chinese government, through its official Xinhua news agency, reported that six people were killed and 57 injured.
-Western media speculated that between a few dozen and 500 people might have been killed in the crash; "dozens, if not hundreds" of people were seen to gather outside the centre's main gate near the crash site the night before launch.
+Western media speculated that between a few dozen and 500 people might have been killed in the crash; "dozens, if not hundreds" of people were seen to gather outside the center's main gate near the crash site the night before launch.
 Western media also backed this claim up with recordings taken after the crash showcasing the nearby village that had almost been completely destroyed by the explosion.
+A 2003 CCTV documentary on the Chinese space program named "Shaking the Heavens" stated that 7 people died, while a 2012 documentary on the 50 launches of the Long March 3A included a statement made by Liang Xiaohong, the party head of CALT: